iotaledger/tips/text/0038-output-types-for-tokenization-and-sc/0038-output-types-for-tokenization-and-sc.md

 ##### Additional semantic transaction validation rules:
-- An output that has <i>Timelock Milestone Index Block</i> specified must only be consumed and unlocked in a transaction, if the confirming milestone index is > than the `Milestone Index` specified in the block.
+- An output that has <i>Timelock Milestone Index Block</i> specified must only be consumed and unlocked in a transaction, if the confirming milestone index is ≥ than the `Milestone Index` specified in the block.
-- An output that has <i>Timelock Unix Block</i> specified must only be consumed and unlocked in a transaction, if the timestamp of the confirming milestone is past the `Unix Time` specified in the block.
+- An output that has <i>Timelock Unix Block</i> specified must only be consumed and unlocked in a transaction, if the timestamp of the confirming milestone is equal or past the `Unix Time` specified in the block.
 - An output that has both <i>Timelock Milestone Index Block</i> and  <i>Timelock Unix Block</i> specified must only be consumed and unlocked in a transaction if both blocks validate.